aaronsb/snow/README.md

 # Snow Simulation

-A Python-based particle simulation that creates realistic snow accumulation and transformation effects.
-The simulation models different states of snow (snowflakes, snow, packed snow, and ice) with realistic physics and environmental interactions.
+A Python-based particle simulation that creates pseudo-realistic snow accumulation and transformation effects.
+The simulation models different states of snow (snowflakes, snow, packed snow, and ice) with some relatable effects to real world physics and environmental interactions.

 ![Snow Simulation](screenshot.png)